You can lead a horse to water, but you cannot make him drink.

 [3] https://www.worldofshowjumping.com/en/News/World-no-three-Max-Kuhner-accused-of-using-illegal-training-methods-as-PETA-continues-its-campaign-against-equestrian-sports.html

 [4] https://www.linkedin.com/pulse/case-against-animal-sports-call-ethical-treatment-anumeenacare.
 The same or similar language is repeated on sites managed by PETA, newspapers, research centres, various national institutes of health, amongst others.
-No comments in this article or expressed on any other matter except equestrianism.
+No comments in this article are expressed on any other matter except equestrianism.

 [5] https://www.worldhistory.org/Bucephalus/